-If we continue to raise additional funds by issuing equity securities, it will result in further dilution to our existing shareholders because the shares may be sold at a time when the market price is low and shares issued in equity financing transactions will normally be sold at a discount to the current market price.
+If we raise additional funds by issuing equity securities, it will result in further dilution to our existing shareholders because the shares may be sold when the market price is low and shares issued in equity financing transactions will normally be sold at a discount to the current market price.
 Any additional equity securities issued also may provide for rights, preferences or privileges senior or otherwise preferential to those of holders of our existing common shares.
 Unforeseen problems including materially negative developments relating to, among other things, disease developments, product sales, new product rollouts, clinical trials, research and development programs, our strategic relationships, our intellectual property, litigation, regulatory changes in our industry, the Chinese market generally or general economic conditions, could interfere with our ability to raise additional funds or materially and adversely affect the terms upon which such funding is available.

 If we raise additional funds by issuing debt securities, these debt securities would have rights, preferences and privileges senior to those of holders of our common shares, and the terms of the debt securities issued could impose significant restrictions on our operations.
 If we raise additional funds through collaborations and licensing arrangements, we might be required to relinquish significant rights to certain of our technologies, marketing territories, product candidates or products that we would otherwise seek to develop or commercialize ourselves, or be required to grant licenses on terms that are not favorable to us.
-In the past, we have also received different types of grants from the PRC government to finance the research and development and facility investment of our vaccine products.
+In the past, we have received different types of grants from the PRC government to finance the research and development and facility investment of our vaccine products.
 We may not receive additional grants in the future.

-We do not know whether additional financing will be available to us on commercially acceptable terms when needed.
-If adequate funds are not available or are not available on commercially acceptable terms, we may be unable to continue developing our products.
+As described above, the actions of the Shareholder Group leading up to and at the 2017 AGM resulted in uncertainties as to the future direction of our company and the composition of our board of directors.
+As a result of these uncertainties, we do not know whether additional financing will be available to us on commercially acceptable terms when needed.
+If adequate funds are not available or are not available on commercially acceptable to continue developing our products.
 In any such event, our ability to bring a product to market and obtain revenues could be delayed and competitors could develop products sooner than we do.
 As a result, our business, financial condition and results of operations could be materially and adversely affected.